velask9/HTML-CSS_Module/readme.md

 ---
 # Flexbox
 [Flexbox Crash Course 2022 ](https://youtu.be/3YW65K6LcIA)
 The key concept to understand when using flexbox is that there are two classes associated with "flexing", the flex container itself, and the actual item(s) inside the container.
+Also, the definitions of main axis and cross axis must be undertood.

 #### Flexbox Container Props
 Default direction is left-to-right (row), this is the main axis, the cross axis is 90 degrees from th main axis.